Whilst originally conceived as an orchestral the saxophone is firmly linked to many of the key developments in . , the history of

 John Coltrane’s classic quartet, fronted by the leader on and sometimes , made some of the most spiritually-charged and impassioned ever recorded on albums like A Love Supreme and Impressions.

-Around the same time, Ornette Coleman’s free , influencing fellow avant garde pioneers like Eric Dolphy, Archie Shepp, Pharaoh Sanders and Albert Ayler. was abandoning previously strict rules surrounding harmony and form in birthing
+Around the same time, Ornette Coleman’s free , influencing fellow avant garde pioneers like Eric Dolphy, Archie Shepp, Pharoah Sanders and Albert Ayler. was abandoning previously strict rules surrounding harmony and form in birthing

 In the late 1960s Miles Davis helped usher in the rock era by introducing electric keyboards, synthesizers and bass guitars to his bands.